red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/built-in-guardrails.md

 ### Content Safety

-The content safety checks in Guardrails act as a robust set of guardrails designed to ensure the integrity and safety of both input and output text.
-This feature allows users to utilize a variety of advanced content safety models such as Nvidia's [NemoGuard ContentSafety](https://docs.nvidia.com/nim/#nemoguard) model, Meta's [Llama Guard 3](https://www.llama.com/docs/model-cards-and-prompt-formats/llama-guard-3/), Google's [ShieldGemma](https://ai.google.dev/gemma/docs/shieldgemma), etc.
+The content safety checks inside Guardrails act as a robust set of guardrails designed to ensure the integrity and safety of both input and output text.
+This feature allows users to utilize a variety of advanced content safety models such as Nvidia's [Nemotron Content Safety](https://docs.nvidia.com/nim/#nemoguard) model, Meta's [Llama Guard 3](https://www.llama.com/docs/model-cards-and-prompt-formats/llama-guard-3/), and Google's [ShieldGemma](https://ai.google.dev/gemma/docs/shieldgemma).

 To use the content safety check, you should: